-When the system detects an odometer entry, the vehicle number is checked to see if it is in the vehicle file.
-If the vehicle is in the file and MPG calculation and reasonable odometer check is enabled, the system validates the odometer entry and updates the vehicle record when the transaction is competed.
+When the system detects an odometer entry, the vehicle record is checked to see if MPG calculation and reasonable odometer check is enabled.
+If it is, the system validates the odometer entry and updates the vehicle record when the transaction is completed.
 If MPG calculation and reasonable odometer entry is disabled, the system accepts the odometer entry without verification and updates the vehicle record when the transaction is completed.
 Transaction processing for each condition is as follows: